jrdnhynh/huynh-INF654/Week 6/README.md

 ## Project Overview

-This project is a **Progressive Web App (PWA) design prototype** for a simple, client-side JPEG/PNG image compressor named **Pixel Squeeze**.
+This project is a **Progressive Web App design prototype** for a simple JPEG/PNG image compressor named **Pixel Squeeze**.

-The primary objective is to demonstrate the core PWA capabilities required for this assignment, including **installability** (adding to the home screen) and **offline functionality**, using the **Materialize CSS framework** for a clean, responsive, and app-like user interface.
+The primary objective is to demonstrate the core PWA capabilities, including **installability** (adding to the home screen) and **offline functionality**, using the **Materialize CSS framework** for a clean, responsive, and app-like user interface.

-***Note:** This is purely a design and simulation prototype.
+***Note:** This is just a design and simulation prototype.
 The compression results are calculated using mock data and JavaScript timing, not actual low-level image processing.*

 ## Key PWA Features Demonstrated